 Building Energies Bottom Lines (BEBL) & NESEA

-As members of BEBL and NESEA, we work with other like-minded companies in the North Eastern US to idea share on how best to work towards sustainable business that aim to fight climate change through the built environment.
+As members of BEBL and NESEA, we work with other like-minded companies in the North Eastern US to idea share on how best to work towards sustainable business that aims to fight climate change through the built environment.

 We look to the needs of our local and global communities and support a variety of non-profits/charitable projects our coworkers and clients believe in.
-Some include: The Shepard Home, annual local Christmas families, Sewpportive, Equicenter, local Rotaries, Nicaragua solar oven & fresh water projects, and more.
+Some include: The Shepard Home, annual local Christmas families, Sewpportive, Equicenter, local Rotaries, Nicaragua solar oven & freshwater projects, and more.

 Our Farmington, NY office runs on 400+ solar panels and we use our timber scraps to heat our office.
-In 2017 we built the first full CLT/heavy timber project in New York to house our fine woodworking and high performance enclosure shops.
-Our Portland studio and shop purchase their energy from renewable sources, and power their wood kilns using timber scraps.
+In 2017 we built the first full CLT/heavy timber project in New York to house our fine woodworking and high-performance enclosure shops.
+Our Portland studio and shop purchase their energy from renewable sources and power their wood kilns using timber scraps.
 Having shops on both coasts helps us minimize our carbon footprint, allowing us to craft our timber spaces closer to the wood source or client site.
-Our offices have designated recycling areas for everything from paper, to metal, to electronics.
+Our offices have designated recycling areas for everything from paper to metal, to electronics.

 USGBC and LEED

 USGBC (United States Green Building Council) created LEED (Leadership in Energy and Environmental Design) to measure and define what green building meant, and to provide a roadmap for developing sustainable buildings.
 With LEED, a baseline was established—a universally agreed upon holistic system for reducing environmental impact.
-As a long-standing member company of the USGBC we were excited when LEED caught on in the early 2000’s.
+As a long-standing member company of the USGBC, we were excited when LEED caught on in the early 2000s.
 Today, all of our projects are LEED point eligible.
-Potential points include: recycled content, resource reuse, low-emitting materials (paints & coatings as well as composite wood) and regional materials (where applicable).
+Potential points include recycled content, resource reuse, low-emitting materials (paints & coatings as well as composite wood), and regional materials (where applicable).